Back

 What channels to use and when

-The below chart is the full BASE3 model chart highlighting the channels that you will likely be using to engage your customer along their journey.
+The below BASE3 model chart has the touchpoints and journey diagrammed out to show the channels that you will likely be using to engage your customer along their journey.
+The channels are in a grid, color coded by decision level, and importance.

 Communication Channels